 In addition to cash generated from operations, we utilize a number of funding sources to manage our liquidity, including core deposits, investment securities, cash and cash equivalents, loan repayments, federal funds lines of credit available from other financial institutions, as well as advances from the FHLB.
-We also have access to the discount window and the Bank Term Funding Program ("BTFP") at the Federal Reserve Bank ("FRB") as sources of short-term funding.
+We also have access to the Federal Reserve discount window as a source of short-term funding.